rocky-mcgoey/sd-web-2-a1-code/README.md

 ---

+Git Terminology Definitions:
+Repository(aka Repo) - is the central location for all your project files and complete history of changes Commit - is a snapshot of your repo at a specific point in time.
+Commit early and commit often Branch - is a separate line for a repo so you can work on things without affecting the main.
+Main/Master - this is the primary branch in a repo.
+Staging area - place to prepare changes before you commit them using the "git add ."
+Clone - is a local copy of a repo on your computer Merge - is a combining of 2 branches together.
+Often leads to merge conflicts....
+Push - is an upload of local commits to the repo
+Pull - is a download of changes from a remote repo into your local branch

 ## Hints for the Bug Hunt

 Look for common errors across all files.
 There are issues with syntax, logic, and best practices.